yonglanliu/Cheminformatics/README.md

 # Cheminformatics Data Pipeline
-This repository provides a streamlined workflow for fetching, cleaning, and processing bioactivity and molecular structure data directly from the ChEMBL database.
+This repository provides a streamlined workflow for fetching, cleaning, and processing bioactivity and molecular structure data directly from different database.

 ## Getting Started